hanifaah2001/hanifaah2001/README.md

 # Hi there, I'm Hanifah - aka Hanifah👋
 ## About me:
-- 🔭 I’m currently working as Cyber Security
+- 🔭 I’m currently working as Freelancer
-- 🌱 I’m currently learning Python and Javascript
+- 🌱 I’m currently learning SQL, Power BI and Excel
 - 👯 I’m looking to collaborate as Data Automation and Analyst
 - 🤔 I’m looking for suggest for Rust Project Ideas
 - 💬 Ask me about anything
-- 📫 How to reach me: vincentwidyan@gmail.com
+- 📫 How to reach me: hanifahintania1@gmail.com

 ## Education: